mpv-player/mpv/DOCS/man/options.rst

 ``--audio-device=<name>``
     Use the given audio device.
 This consists of the audio output name, e.g.
     ``alsa``, followed by ``/``, followed by the audio output specific device name.
+The default value for this option is ``auto``, which tries every audio output in preference order with the default device.

     You can list audio devices with ``--audio-device=help``.
 This outputs the device name in quotes, followed by a description.
 The device name is what you have to pass to the ``--audio-device`` option.

-    The default value for this option is ``auto``, which tries every audio output in preference order with the default device.

-    Note that many AOs have a ``device`` sub-option, which overrides the device selection of this option (but not the audio output selection).
-    Likewise, forcing an AO with ``--ao`` will override the audio output selection of ``--audio-device`` (but not the device selection).

-    Currently not implemented for most AOs.
+The list of audio devices can be retrieved by API by using the ``audio-device-list`` property.

+    While the option normally takes one of the strings as indicated by the methods above, you can also force the device for most AOs by building it manually.
+For example ``name/foobar`` forces the AO ``name`` to use the device ``foobar``.

 ``--audio-fallback-to-null=<yes|no>``
     If no audio device can be opened, behave as if ``--ao=null`` was given.
 This